Hierarchy-Aware Multimodal Unlearning for Medical AI: Benchmark:

-An \textit{Institution} represents a healthcare provider or site encompassing multiple patients.
+\textbf{Hierarchy Structure.} We define a clinically grounded hierarchy as: \textbf{Institution} $\supset$ \textbf{Patient} $\supset$ \textbf{Study} $\supset$ \textbf{Section}, which is consistent with standard representations used in medical informatics~\citep{johnson2019mimic, irvin2019chexpert, banerjee2023shortcuts}, where clinical data are routinely organized along institution--patient--study--section hierarchies to capture diagnostic context and data provenance.
+Specifically, an \textit{Institution} represents a healthcare provider or site encompassing multiple patients.
 Each \textit{Patient} includes one or more \textit{Studies}, corresponding to distinct imaging visits or diagnostic episodes.
-Each \textit{Study} comprises multimodal data, radiographs paired with textual reports, while each \textit{Section} (e.g., \textit{Findings}, \textit{Impression}) denotes a semantic component of the report capturing specific aspects of clinical reasoning.
-These entities form a nested structure where information flows upward: sections collectively describe a study, studies summarize a patient’s trajectory, and patients are grouped under institutions (see \cref{fig:intro}).
-This hierarchy facilitates the interpretable analysis of unlearning behavior across varying deletion scopes, ranging from localized (section-level) to systemic (institution-level) forgetting, reflecting realistic dependencies in medical data.
+Each \textit{Study} comprises multimodal data (radiographs paired with textual reports), while each \textit{Section} denotes a semantic component of the report (e.g., \textit{Findings}, \textit{Impression}).
+These entities form a nested structure where information flows upward: sections collectively describe a study, studies summarize a patient's trajectory, and patients are grouped under institutions.